About Us

 The National Association of State Park Directors (NASPD) is devoted to helping state park systems effectively manage and administer their state park system.

-The Association is composed of fifty state park directors, plus territories of the United States of America, including our newest member, Puerto Rico that have full membership privileges in the organization.
+The Association is composed of fifty state park directors, plus territories of the United States of America, have full membership privileges in the organization.
 The Association has also established memorandums of understanding (MOU’s) with what is referred to as Associates and Affiliates that share common goals.
 Honorary membership in the Association may also be conferred on any former member that has served at least three years as a state park director.

 The Association is organized into six regions based on reasonable geographical groupings of members.
 The direction and management of the Association is vested in a Board of Directors comprised of ten members representing the six regions, President, Vice-President, Secretary-Treasurer and Past President.
+NASPD board members representing each region of the country will govern the America’s State Parks alliance.
 Members should refer to the Constitution, By-Laws and Policies for further information on the purposes and objectives of the organization.
 On behalf of the members, the day to day responsibilities of the Association is performed by a paid staff person, referred to as the Executive Director.